 We ask that you register your participation with us so that we can plan seating and snacks.

-Registration for this weekend seminar and member’s class will open the 15th of September.
+Registration for this weekend seminar and member’s class is now open!

 Thank you so much for bringing the dharma to the Cariboo Geshe Sherab.